rafael2k/lua/README.md

 This is an ELKS (Linux 8086) port to Lua, with minimal patching.
 Lua is built with OWC and soft-fpu.

-Compilation require Open Watcom C, a host compiler for ELKS.
-For setup check [here](https://github.com/ghaerr/elks/wiki/Using-OpenWatcom-C-with-ELKS).
+For compiler setup check [here](https://github.com/ghaerr/elks/wiki/Using-OpenWatcom-C-with-ELKS).

 There is also a 5.1i branch with an integer-only version and lua-5.1 branch of Lua 5.1.5 with minimal patching.